-The default culvert\critical\hd is 99999, i.e. the upstream controlled flow regime is applied once the first condition is met.
-To adjust the depth threshold or to switch off inlet control for backward compatibility the culvert parameters can be set using the Culvert Parameters == structure block command, e.g. changing the first culvert parameter to 0. (metres or feet) switches off the inlet control regime:
+The default culvert_critical_hd is 99999, i.e. the upstream controlled flow regime is applied once the first condition is met.
+To adjust the depth threshold or to switch off inlet control for backward compatibility the culvert parameters can be set using the Culvert Parameters == control file command (Note Culvert Parameters == is not a structure block command), e.g. changing the first culvert parameter to 0. (metres or feet) switches off the inlet control regime: